mirjanacale/BlockArt/README.md

 - Image hosting via Cloudinary

-## 🌟 Why Use ArtBlock?
+##  Why Use BlockArt?

-✅ **Inspiration at Your Fingertips** – Browse unique artwork to spark new ideas.
+ **Inspiration at Your Fingertips** – Browse unique artwork to spark new ideas.
-✅ **Showcase Your Art** – Upload your own paintings and share your creativity.
+ **Showcase Your Art** – Upload your own paintings and share your creativity.
-✅ **Engaging Community** – Connect with fellow artists and receive valuable feedback.
+ **Engaging Community** – Connect with fellow artists and receive valuable feedback.
-✅ **Easy & Accessible** – Works on all devices, so you can explore anytime, anywhere.
+ **Easy & Accessible** – Works on all devices, so you can explore anytime, anywhere.
-✅ **Seamless Image Hosting** – Powered by **Cloudinary**, ensuring high-quality image storage.
+ **Seamless Image Hosting** – Powered by **Cloudinary**, ensuring high-quality image storage.

 ---

- **Join ArtBlock today and let your creativity flow!**
+ **Join BlockArt today and let your creativity flow!**

 ## User Experience (UX)
 <hr>

 ### First-Time Visitors
-- Understand the purpose of ArtBlock at a glance
+- Understand the purpose of BlockArt at a glance
 - View public art posts without needing to log in
 - Register for an account to join the community